ECBA Carpet Bowls

 Many thanks to everyone who joined us,

-and congratulations to all the winners, particularly Steven Wilson,
+and congratulations to all the winners, and we hope to see you

 You can view the entire week's results